kaunel85/ong-bylaws/bylaws.md

 33. Self-nominations are permitted in chapter or in submission to the Executive Committee.

-34. For any Member running for election, the following will be stated so as to provide evidince of their accountability to the chapter:
+34. For any Member running for election, the following will be stated so as to provide evidence of their accountability to the chapter:
     1. Current financial standing with the chapter
     2. Any academic program strikes for the past two semesters
     3. Count of excused and unexcused absences from regular meetings in the current academic term as stated in Section 19.3.